 The amendments clarify that an entity should treats as part of general borrowings any borrowing made specifically to obtain an asset when the asset is ready for its intended use or sale.
-The amendments are effective for annual periods beginning on or after January 1, 2019.

-(g) Plan Amendment, Curtailment or Settlement (Amendments to IAS 19)
+(f)Plan Amendment, Curtailment or Settlement (Amendments to IAS 19)

 The amendments clarify that when a change in a defined benefit plan is made (such as amendment, curtailment or settlement, etc.), the entity should use the updated assumptions to remeasure its net defined benefit liability or asset.
-The amendments are effective for annual periods beginning on or after January 1, 2019.